If you are new to growing apple trees, Red Windsor is one of the easiest and most reliable of all apple varieties.

 The blossom also has some resistance to late frosts.

-The tree grows in a compact style, so it is a good choice if you are short of space.
+Red Windsor is a naturally small / weak-vigour tree and grows in a compact style, so it is a good choice if you are short of space.
+Maiden trees tend to be quite small, without side shoots.
+If you intend to train the tree as a half-standard then use MM106 or MM111 rootstocks.

 Being a mid-season variety, Red Windsor is also a good choice for difficult situations where light is limited, or where the summer growing season is short.